charliebuckley29/brand-zen/docs/mvp-executive-summary.md

 - Terms of service: Stick to official APIs and permitted use.
 - Content quality: Extract clean text and filter low-value pages.
 - Privacy and security: Don’t store sensitive personal data; follow best practices.

-—

-8) Success metrics (how we’ll measure value)
-Coverage
-- % of relevant mentions we capture vs. manual spot checks.
-Timeliness
-- How fast we alert after a mention appears.
-Quality
-- Useful-alert rate (alerts that lead to action) and noise rate.
-Engagement
-- Dashboard usage, report opens, Slack/email click-through.
-Outcomes
-- Time saved vs. manual monitoring; faster response to risks.

-—

-9) Timeline at a glance
-- Weeks 1–3: Add sources, unify data, extend dashboard and alerts.
-- Weeks 4–7: Quality improvements (dedupe, scoring), resilience.
-- Weeks 8–13: Insights, reports, integrations, light workflow.

-—

-10) Roles and responsibilities
-- Product/Comms: Define keywords, competitors, alert rules, recipients.
-- Engineering: Build source connectors, quality filters, dashboard updates.
-- Data/AI: Tune sentiment and topic tagging; measure accuracy.
-- Leadership: Approve budget, prioritize use cases, ensure adoption.

-—

-11) What we need from leadership now
-- Green light on the plan and a starter budget for API usage.
-- Brand/competitor keyword list and alert recipients (emails/Slack).
-- Agreement on the initial KPIs (coverage, timeliness, useful-alert rate).

-—

-Appendix: Plain-English definitions
-- Mention: Any article, post, or page that references our brand or products.
-- Sentiment: Whether the mention is positive, negative, or neutral.
-- Source: Where a mention comes from (news site, blog, Reddit, YouTube, etc.).
-- Alert: A notification we send when something important happens.
-- Topic/Tag: A simple label (e.g., pricing, product quality, customer support) assigned to a mention.